gopilot/backend/README.md

 Backend services for our student/mentor sites

-Create a virtualenv for the project, and `pip install requirements.txt`.
+Create a virtualenv for the project, and `pip install -r requirements.txt`.

 Running `python setup.py` from the root will run a dev server.